 *I understand these are difficult times.
-If paying the full fee is beyond your financial ability, please reach out to me to discuss a temporary lower fee.
-Additionally, I have increased the available slots for pro-bono and sliding scale clients for front line and essential workers.
+If paying the full fee is beyond your financial ability, please reach out to me to discuss options.

 All intake appointments include interactive feedback and reviews of intake paperwork.
 We will discuss and review findings and decide treatment planning approaches and timelines based on initial paperwork.
 We will discuss what prompted client to reach out, presenting concerns, and will work to define duration and frequency of sessions to match needs, goals, and desires.
 We will also have the option to discuss continuity of care where, with your permission, I can talk to other professions in your life to have a whole body approach to your care and growth.

 - Must have initial session over video (rates noted above)

 - Rates match above with added fees TBD for travel/activity

 I do not participate in insurance panels and do not bill through insurance.
 I am considered to be private pay.
 For therapeutic services, there may be an option to use my services as an out of network provider.

 Many wonder why they cannot use the benefits of their insurance and ultimately I have decided not to work with insurance because of the limits it can place on our work.
 Often, I also come across either a lack of insurance for telehealth or video services or a failure of it to fully cover your needs.
 Many people are unaware of the aspects that insurance can control.
 In order to bill insurance I also have to provide a mandatory diagnosis.
 They can also then dictate how many sessions, how often, and how long they last.
 They can access information and manage treatment planning.